triandamai/triandamai/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on Puuskomedi Indonesia Kreatif
+- 🔭 I’m currently working on Puskomedia Indonesia Kreatif(https://www.puskomedia.id/)
 - 🌱 I’m currently learning Kotlin Programming languange
 - 💬 Ask me about anything other than code 😄
 - ⚡ Fun fact: